scqubits/scqubits-doc/docs/source/guide/qubits/fullzeropi.rst

    :align: center
    :width: 4in

-The full Zero-Pi qubit [Brooks2013]_ [Dempster2014]_, when including coupling to the zeta mode, is described by the Hamiltonian :math:`H = H_{0-\pi} + H_\text{int} + H_\zeta`, where
+The full Zero-Pi qubit [Brooks2013]_ [Dempster2014]_ includes the coupling of the primary qubit degrees of freedom to the zeta mode.
+It is described by the Hamiltonian :math:`H = H_{0-\pi} + H_\text{int} + H_\zeta`, where

 .. math::